GNS-Science/nzshm-opensha/doc/NZSHM22-subduction-rupture-generation.md

 ![Puysegur rectangle](img/PuysegurRectangle.png)

-The subsections in a rectangular selection are written as a rupture into the rupture set if they meet a number of criteria that aree implemented in `DownDipConstraint`:
+The subsections in a rectangular selection are written as a rupture into the rupture set if they meet a number of criteria that are implemented in `DownDipConstraint`:

 ### Minimum Fill